chrishulbert/gondola/README.md

 * Create `~/.gondola` as a config file, with the contents: `root = "~/Gondola"` or wherever you wish your root storage to be.
 * See `exclusive.go` for instructions for configuring this to get sudo access to lsof, for watching the folder for changes.

+## Notes

+* Gondola, after transcoding to HLS, removes the source file.
+The assumption is that the user ripped their original from their DVD so doesn't care to lose it.
+Plus this saves storage space.

+## Config

+Configuration goes into ~/.gondola

+It uses TOML format (same as windows INI files).
+Options include:

+`root = "~/Some/Folder/Where/I/Want/My/Data/To/Go"`

+This allows you to disable the transcoding, which is useful to speed up dev.

+`debugSkipHLS = true`

 ## Name